-1. Easy Access - Palma's International Airport is Spain’s third largest airport and offers hundreds of routes to approximately 70 destinations throughout Europe with increased flight schedules and new routes starting in 2018.
+Palma's International Airport is one of the leading airports in Europe and offers hundreds of routes to over 70 destinations, now with increased flight schedules and new routes.
 Direct flights to all major European cities operate throughout the year enabling investors to travel for short stays or even commute.

 Cap de Formentor

 The island enjoys a reputation as a leading destination for sports with top facilities including 23 golf courses, 47 marinas & ports, over 400 km of hiking routes, 1,250 km cycling routes, sports centres including the Rafa Nadal Tennis Academy.
 Mallorca hosts many events throughout the year and international teams make it their base for winter training.

 Yachting Harbour Puerto Portals in Mallorca’s Southwest